Darlington: Geography

 Darlington is located in the south of County Durham close to the River Tees, which acts as the border between Durham and Yorkshire.
 Both the River Tees and River Skerne pass through the borough, the Skerne later joining the Tees which then flows east and into the North Sea.
+Due to river bifurcation at the Baydale Beck and Cocker Beck, which later flow into the Tees and Skerne respectively, much of the western side of Darlington forms a river island.

-Areas within the Borough
+Areas within the borough

 In the north are Harrowgate, Coatham Mundeville and Beaumont Hill and to the north-east are Whinfield and Haughton Le Skerne.
 To the east is the suburb of Eastbourne and Red Hall with Firthmoor and Skerne Park to the south.
 Situated in the west end are Hummersknott, Mowden and Blackwell.
 Finally, to the north-west are Branksome, Cockerton, Faverdale, The Denes, West Park, High Grange and Pierremont which is associated with the notable Henry Pease (MP).

-Distance to other places
+Distance to nearby towns

 Economy

 The trend of regional gross value added of Darlington at current basic prices published (pp. 240–253) by the Office for National Statistics, with figures in £ millions.

-Darlington was un-industrial throughout the 20th century, with finance and manufacturing as the main elements of its economy.
+Finance and manufacturing are now the main elements of its economy.

-Service Sector
+Government and service sector

-A major employer in the area is the English division of the Student Loans Company, Student Finance England, which is based at Lingfield Point and employs over 1,000 people.
-Other large service sector companies with offices in the town include Darlington Building Society.
+The English division of the Student Loans Company, Student Finance England, is based at Lingfield Point and employs over 1,000 people.

+The Civil Service’s Darlington Economic Campus (DEC), opened in 2022 at its temporary home in Feethams House, is home to staff from various government departments including: